inferno986return/IT-technician-book/bookplan.md

 Split into theory and practical sections

+Setting up printer server, using Printer Management and Group Policy.

-Network commands such as: ipconfig, ping, pathping, tracert, nslookup
+Network commands such as: ipconfig, ping, pathping, tracert, nslookup, arp

+Installing and updating Sage 50 Accounts, importance of backing up company data (to prevent a snowball effect of error growth)

 Setting up an Exchange server, setting alias, integrating with Active Directory, etc.